 In addition to numerous awards and honors, Sheriff Ellis was presented The Order of the Long Leaf Pine by Governor Hunt in 1997.
 That same year, he joined the sales team of Pay Tel Communications where he called on sheriffs departments and detention centers around North Carolina and surrounding states before retiring in 2018.

 An avid golfer, you could often find the Sheriff hitting the links at his home club, Maccripine, or any number of courses from Palms Springs to Scotland.
 He loved spending time with friends and family at their home on the Pamlico River in Chocowinity.
 There, you could often find him serving as captain of his pontoon boat or just rocking on the porch, bluegrass music blaring.
 All who were blessed to know him found a gentleman of the highest caliber and integrity whose calm and strong nature, as well as his amazing sense of humor, made a lasting impact on everyone he met.

 Sheriff Ellis will be lovingly remembered by his wife of nearly 57 years: Connie, son: Shelton of New York City, two beloved dogs: Gracie and Henry IV, in-laws: Edward & Peggy Shelton of Stokes, Carrie Lou & Tommy Rollins of Bethel, Terry Shelton & Colleen Roughton of Stokes, and numerous nieces & nephews

 In lieu of flowers, the Sheriff and his family request that donations be made to the following:

 Attention: “Employees' Fund.”

 Macclesfield Presbyterian Church

 Attention: “Phil Ellis”

 Macclesfield, NC 27852

-To send flowers to Rt.
-Sheriff Phillip H. Ellis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rt.
+Sheriff Phillip H. Ellis, please visit our floral store.